Connective Tissue Diseases

 How do connective tissue diseases affect the lungs and breathing?

 One of the most serious impacts of connective tissue disease is on the pulmonary system.
 The types of connective tissue diseases mentioned above can involve the lungs and affect breathing.

 Here is an overview:

 - RA: Although RA mainly affects the joints, it can cause serious complications that affect the lungs.
 These include painful breathing due to inflammation of the lung lining and shortness of breath because inflammation of the lining causes fluid to accumulate in the lungs.
 RA can also cause lung nodules (spots) called rheumatoid nodules to form.
 These usually do not cause symptoms.
-A more common effect of RA on the lungs is scarring of the tissue due to the inflammation.
-Symptoms of this may include shortness of breath, a chronic cough, weakness and fatigue.
+A more common effect of RA on the lungs is the scarring of the tissue due to the inflammation.
+Symptoms of this may include shortness of breath, a chronic cough, weakness, and fatigue.
 Treatment for pulmonary complications of rheumatoid arthritis includes removing excess fluid from the lungs and using medications to suppress the immune system that will decrease the inflammation in the lungs.